Ron Capps was in government service for 25 years, his career divided nearly evenly between the Army and the Foreign

 In the Army and Army Reserve from 1983 to 2008, Ron trained and served as a cavalryman, human intelligence case officer, and Foreign Area Officer.
 He is a combat veteran of Afghanistan, served on peacekeeping duty in Sudan and Chad, and took part in a non-combatant evacuation during a military mutiny in the Central African Republic.

 Ron was a Foreign Service political officer from 1994 to 2008.
-He served overseas (inter alia) in Kosovo, Rwanda, Iraq and the Darfur region of Sudan; in Washington, he served as a desk officer in the Bureau of European Affairs, as Special Assistant to the Assistant Secretary for African Affairs, and as a division chief in the Office for African Analysis.
+He served overseas (inter alia) in Kosovo, Rwanda, Iraq and the Darfur region of Sudan; in Washington, he served as a desk officer in the Bureau of European Affairs, as Special Assistant to the Assistant Secretary for African Affairs, and as an analyst and division chief in the Office for African Analysis.

 In 2011, he founded the Veterans Writing Project, a nonprofit that provides no-cost writing seminars and workshops for veterans, service members, and their adult family members.
 His book, Writing War: A Guide to Telling Your Own Story, serves as the core curriculum for VWP seminars and workshops.
 Ron is also the curriculum developer and lead instructor for the National Endowment for the Arts program that bring expressive and creative writing seminars to wounded warriors at Walter Reed National Military Medical Center’s National Intrepid Center of Excellence.

 His literary writing has appeared in The Delmarva Review, JMWW, The Little Patuxent Review, The New York Times, Prime Number, RiverLit, and in numerous online venues.
 His policy writing and commentary have appeared in The American Interest, Foreign Policy, Health Affairs, Monthly Developments, Time magazine’s Battleland blog and on NPR’s All Things Considered, the BBC World Service, and Pacifica Radio.
 He has been a consultant to PBS’s Frontline and Newshour, Rolling Stone, and Vanity Fair.
 Three of Ron’s essays have been listed a notable in Best American Essays (2012, 2014, 2015) and one received special mention in the 2015 Pushcart Prizes.